Strength training is essential for any runner looking to stay strong, healthy and less injury prone.

 Running is considered a unilateral form of movement.

-This means your legs move independently of one another, supporting your body, so it’s important you focus on strength training exercises that target a single leg or arm.
+Therefore, it’s important you focus on strength training exercises that target a single leg or arm.

 Related: 30 day workout challenge for runners